HT-2/HT-2/README.md

 - I am passionate about **Data Science**, **Data Analysis** and **Full Stack Web & App Development**

 ### 📈 My journey:
--Currently pursuing a Master's in Computer Science.
+- Currently pursuing a Master's in Computer Science.
--Proven track record as a data analyst at Tata Consultancy Services, boosting customer engagement and reducing data processing times.
+- Proven track record as a data analyst at Tata Consultancy Services, boosting customer engagement and reducing data processing times.
--Built and deployed an AI-powered social media monitoring tool during my internship at Haix.ai, increasing user satisfaction by 90%.
+- Built and deployed an AI-powered social media monitoring tool during my internship at Haix.ai, increasing user satisfaction by 90%.
--Developed machine learning models for content recommendation and sentiment analysis, improving MOOC completion rates by 25%.
+- Developed machine learning models for content recommendation and sentiment analysis, improving MOOC completion rates by 25%.
--Passionate about mentoring and research, currently exploring the impact of education on career outcomes.
+- Passionate about mentoring and research, currently exploring the impact of education on career outcomes.

 ### 💻 I'm Currently Working On
 - Transformative QA system using the Haystack framework